-A water softener can immediately solve the issue of hard water in your Cambridge home or business.
-Water hardness refers to the mineral content of water, commonly calcium and magnesium.
+A water softener is an effective solution to hard water in your Cambridge home or business.
+Water hardness refers to the mineral content of water, notably calcium and magnesium.
 CWD’s water is “slightly to moderately hard” and varies only slightly throughout the city.
 Hardness also varies slightly by seasons of the year.
 When using dishwashers, you may notice a slight increase in “spotting” on glassware, flatware or white residue in kitchenware, showers and other plumbing fixtures.
 This residue consists mainly of calcium carbonate, the same ingredient found in anti-acid products and not a known health risk, but aesthetically displeasing and potentially damaging to your plumbing distribution system and water using appliances.

 THE AFFECTS OF HARD WATER

 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull and your skin dry or itchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothes can look dingy and feel rough and scratchy.
 Magnesium and Calcium may have major affects on your plumbing distribution system and your ability to clean, even though the EPA has no published limits on these.
 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level, potentially reducing the life of your hot water heater and requiring early replacement.
 Hard water can also cause scale build-up in pipes that can lower water pressure throughout the home.

 The primary hard water minerals are calcium and magnesium (the hardness minerals), while iron and manganese (“The Stainers”) can also be found in water, mostly in private wells.
 Depending on whether the contaminant’s form is in solution or particulate, these contaminants can be removed with a water softener and/or a properly specified sediment water filtration installation.